 New Jersey: *Update* - Governor Phil Murphy signed a new Executive Order (EO 153) (issued June 9) which removes golf related restrictions imposed in previous Executive Orders.
 Social distancing and sanitation guidelines remain in effect.

-New York: The New York State Department of Health has updated "Interim Guidance for Sports and Recreation During the COVID-19 Public Health Emergency."
-This was created to provide owners/operators of sports and recreation businesses/leagues/organizations and their employees, as well as patrons/players/spectators, with precautions to help protect against the spread of COVID-19.
+New York: The New York State Department of Health has updated "Interim Guidance for Sports and Recreation During the COVID-19 Public Health Emergency" as of March 25, 2021.
+Golf is classified as one of the low-risk recreation activities as determined by Empire State Development (ESD).

 - More on Golf and New York - June 19, 2020